dev-lester/OGC-IoT-Roadmap/README.md

-# Off-Grid Communication & IoT Device - Development Roadmap
+# Off-Grid Communication & IoT Device  - Research and Development Roadmap

 > **Project Goal**: Build a prototype device for off-grid communications and IoT applications using LoRa technology